The Heroic Slave: Nationalism

-Nationalism is referred to as a group of people's joint effort to promote a common cause or belief.
-This can be for political, social, or governmental means, and at times, exclude opposing ideas.
-University of California, Irvine professor, Krista Walter, argues that Frederick Douglass communicated the Creole slave revolt led by Madison Washington with a nationalistic viewpoint.
-She says Washington persuaded his fellow bondsmen to fight against the White authority that had pushed them around for too long, and to stand together as one.
+Nationalism refers to a group of people's joint effort to promote a common political or social cause or belief.
+University of California, Irvine professor Krista Walter argues that Frederick Douglass related the Creole slave revolt led by Madison Washington with a nationalistic viewpoint.
+She says Washington persuaded his fellow bondsmen to fight against the white authority that had pushed them around for too long and to stand together as one.
 Outside audiences have pointed to the incorporation of nationalism within the slaveholder ideology as well.
 It was believed that slavery upheld the unification and superiority of the white elite over other social classes, justifying the institution as a whole.
-The Heroic Slave portrayed how nationalism was exemplified by both slaves and masters at the time.
+The Heroic Slave portrayed how nationalism was exemplified by both slaves and masters.

 Masculinity

 Masculinity can be defined as characteristics or features usually applied to men.
 In mass media, examples of this include muscular body shapes, rigid emotions, valor, confidence, and many more.
 Frederick Douglass personified Madison Washington as having a strong figure, along with the other men involved in the revolt.
 Many scholars have pointed to possible reasons to include these attributes, such as the need to ensure the slave movement was taken seriously by outside audiences.
 Although Douglass's purpose of including these stereotypical features remains unknown, this is still a topic of discussion among literary and historical intellectuals.